 For a fairly large, open space it is a quiet, intimate environment — absolutely in tune with the quaint neighborhood feel of downtown Glen Rock.
 The atmosphere is casual, but elegant.
 The food is prepared with care, much of it locally sourced, and well presented by affable and accommodating servers who are never overbearing — qualities I find incredibly rare in any restaurant.

-RoCCA, Glen Rock's Italian treasure hidden in plain sight just over the Ridgewood border, just announced a new Sunday buffet menu that will supplant their already stellar dinner fare for four hours one night every weekend.
+RoCCA, Glen Rock's Italian treasure hidden in plain sight, just announced a new Sunday buffet menu that will supplant their already stellar dinner fare for four hours one night every weekend.

 This Sunday will be the first featuring "an array of salads, entrees and fresh fruit, all at the amazing price of $18 for adults and $9 for children 12 and under," according to a statement by restaurant management.
 A complementary beverage also comes with the price of admission.

 But, on a cool night earlier this year when I stopped by, a number of dishes looked appealing and I was glad to try several.